Repair Stripped Threads In Aluminum

 Misc Notes

-Disassembling the motor was a lot of extra work, but the anaerobic gasket sealer I had initally sealed the engine cases with proved to be an easy clean-up.
+Disassembling the motor was a lot of extra work, but the anaerobic gasket sealer I had initially sealed the engine cases with provided an easy disassembly and clean-up.